Newly translated by Lee Braden

 For the password to read the final chapter on-line: $1 (see link below)

-For the complete text in pdf format sent to your email: $2 (see link below)
+For the password and a copy of the complete text in pdf format sent to your email: $2 (see link below)

-STUDENTS: If you don’t have a PayPal account, or wish to create one (you can create an account when making payment), or if you don’t have a dollar to spare, then simply leave your details in the comment section below and I’ll send you the password anyway.
+STUDENTS: If you don’t have a PayPal account, or wish to create one (you can easily create an account when selecting one of the payment links below), or if you don’t have a dollar to spare, then simply leave your details in the comment box, following the comments below, and I’ll send you the password anyway.
 (Your email address will not be visible on the web-page)

 For password ($1) click here: paypal.me/LeeBraden

-For the pdf of the complete text ($2) click here: paypal.me/LeeBraden
+For the password and pdf of the complete text ($2) click here: paypal.me/LeeBraden

-For fully interactive e-book ($4) click here: paypal.me/LeeBraden
+For the password, copy of the pdf, and a fully interactive e-book ($4) click here: paypal.me/LeeBraden